Teaching for Digital Equity and Learning

 COURSE HIGHLIGHTS

-The Supporting Men of Color in the Community College training program is divided into four modules, live video sessions, discussion forums, and quizzes.
+The Teaching for Digital Equity and Learning training program is divided into four modules, live video sessions, discussion forums, and quizzes.
 The duration of this course is 15 hours and learners have access to the course for 30 days to complete the training requirements.

 WHO CAN JOIN?

-The Supporting Men of Color in the Community College training program is for advisors, student service officers, and support staff to help them foster relationships with minoritized students and support educational initiatives for men of color in community colleges.
+The Teaching for Digital Equity and Learning training program is for advisors, student service officers, and support staff to help them foster relationships with minoritized students and support educational initiatives for men of color in community colleges.

 Curriculum